-Following that vote, I asked the Executive for permission to go forward with full IOC-type testing at the 1982 Men's Nationals.67 Since it was February, I argued, there was plenty of time to officially notify the men and the federation would have the funds because of the TV revenues from the airing of the Men's and Women's Nationals on CBS.
+Following that vote, I asked the Executive for permission to go forward with full IOC-type testing at the 1982 Men's Nationals.
+Since it was February, I argued, there was plenty of time to officially notify the men and the federation would have the funds because of the TV revenues from the airing of the Men's and Women's Nationals on CBS.
 I reminded those in the room that the decision of the USPF National Committee had been unanimous the previous July-that if the IPF tested at the Worlds in 1982, then the USPF would test at the preceding Nationals.
 For more than an hour, frequently acrimonious debate filled the small meeting room.
 In the end, however, only the eight members of the Executive Committee present and Cotter could vote.
 As Cotter finally asked for a show of hands, the Executive Committee split-four in favor and four against the motion.
 That meant that Cotter, the new president, would have to break the tie.
 It was a particularly revealing moment as Cotter had tried hard in the past to appear program.
-In the frequently hostile debate that followed, a number of objections were raised by the men present-that the women had not had proper notice-that the list of drugs was too long-that the tests went too far back in time-that the federation was now short on funds because of Zarella's mismanagement, and so on.65 Several Executive Committee members also openly supported not going forward with the testing at that juncture and so neutral on the drug question.
-Forced to reveal his position, he voted with those opposed to testing at the 1982 Men's Nationals and thus ignored the mandate of the entire USPF National Committee from the previous summer.68 Cotter would later write in Powerlifting USA that his vote in Auburn was not against testing-but only about the particular method of testing that I recommended in my report.69 Since what I recommended was IOCtype testing done by the Chelsea lab in London, however, his protest made little sense, unless he wanted tests that wouldn't catch anyone.
-Those close to Cotter knew that he used steroids himself and, seen in that light, his vote was understandable.
+In the neutral on the drug question.
+Forced to reveal his posifrequently hostile tion, he voted with those opposed to testing at the 1982 debate that fol-Men's Nationals and thus ignored the mandate of the entire USPF National Committee from the previous lowed, a number summer.
+68 Cotter would later write in Powerlifting USA objections that his vote in Auburn was not against testing-but only were raised by presabout the particular method of testing that I recommended in my report.
+Since what I recommended was IOCthe women had not type testing done by the Chelsea lab in London, howevproper er, his protest made little sense, unless he wanted tests notice-that the that wouldn't catch anyone.
+Those close to Cotter knew list of drugs was that he used steroids himself and, seen in that light, his vote was understandable. long-that Many of the women lifters who competed in the the tests went too in the was

-Many of the women lifters who competed in the Nationals that weekend took the news hard.
+Nationals that weekend took the news hard.
 As Powerlifting USA editor Mike Lambert later described the scene, "Testing for drugs dominated much of the conversation at the meet . . .
 Many women came into the meet expecting and hoping for testing and left disappointed.
 Others pointed out unfair aspects of the proposed tests and were relieved when they did not take place.
-Emotion was at a high level."70 It was indeed high.
+Emotion was at a high level."
+It was indeed high.
 Some of the lifters made their anti-drug stance very public.
 Mary Barreira wore a t-shirt all weekend with "100% Natural" written on the back.
-Terri Ptomey, a drug free lifter who won the 165 pound class that year, pulled on one that said "Look Ma, No Roids," to accept her trophy.71 Ptomey's main opponent was Jennifer Weyland, an outspoken opponent of drug testing.
+Terri Ptomey, a drug free lifter who won the 165 pound class that year, pulled on one that said "Look Ma, No Roids," to accept her trophy.
+Ptomey's main opponent was Jennifer Weyland, an outspoken opponent of drug testing.
 When Ptomey made her winning lift, Ptomey's teammate, perennial World Champion Lamar Gant, rushed onto the stage yelling, "Don't need no drugs to be a champion!"
 The next morning, as we were cleaning up the hotel where the contest was held, we found Weyland's broken second-place trophy at the bottom of the swimming pool.
 Feelings ran high on both sides.